fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 [INFO] Found CMake file at 'fprime-tutorial-math-component/project.cmake' Add component Deployment to fprime-tutorial-math-component/project.cmake at end of file (yes/no)? yes
 ```
-> The most recent version of F' adds `Deployment` to `project.cmake`.
-Older versions do not do this and instead add `project.cmake` to `Deployment`'s `CMakeLists.txt`.

->Older versions of F' need to add project.>cmake to the CMakeLists.txt that is in />Deployment:
+>Older versions of F' do not add `Deployment` to `project.cmake` and need to add project.cmake to the CMakeLists.txt that is in /Deployment:

 >```cmake
 ># In: Deployment/CMakeLists.txt
 ># Under: Components and Topology
 >include("${FPRIME_PROJECT_ROOT}/project.cmake")
+># ONLY DO THIS IF F' VERSION > 3.2.2!!!
 >```

 Test the build to make sure everything is okay: